kraken-io/krakenio-wp-plugin/README.md

 # Kraken.io Wordpress Plugin
-### Optimizes all your Wordpress images
+### Optimizes all your Wordpress images through the Kraken API

-Optimize new and existing Wordpress image uploads through [Kraken Image Optimizer's](https://kraken.io) API.
+This plugin allows you to optimize new and existing Wordpress image uploads through [Kraken Image Optimizer's](https://kraken.io) API.
 Both lossless and lossy optimization modes are supported.
+Supported filetypes are JPEG, PNG and GIF.
+Maximum filesize limit is 8MB.
+For more details, including detailed documentation, please visit [Kraken.io](https://kraken.io).

  - All image uploaded throught the media uploader are optimized on-the-fly.
 All generated thumbnails are optimized too.
  - All images already present in the media library can be optimized individually.